“I like working with people. I believe change can only come through collaboration.” – Alain de Botton

 Not your average creative coworking space, Salt Space is in a heritage-listed building in the heart of New Farm.
 The large windows let in ample natural night and the timber flooring makes for a home-like work space.
 It has a range of studio and desk spaces as well as meeting rooms and shared, hot desk spaces.

-Benefits: Super flexible memberships with desks from $15.
+Benefits: Flexible memberships with desks from $15.

-So that’s my top 10.
 There’s also startup spaces at each of the universities and places to work at Brisbane’s libraries – I’m a little less knowledgeable about the specifics on offer at each of these but I’m sure if you reach out they’ll be able to help.

 And my favourite quote on work to wrap it up…